jazzcloud/jazzcloud.github.io/_posts/2015-06-30-what-is-leanpoker.md

 - There is no teaching, no lectures, no repeting after presenter.
 You already know enough, believe me.
 - The goal is not to learn something new.
 The goal is to learn how to use what you already know more efficient.
 - You will have to program poker bot.
 Your bot will start to fight with other since very first second.
 And you have limited time.
 Like in _hackathon_.
-- You will have 4-5 one-hour coding sessions with brakes to discuss your progress, current problems and solutions(like _agile retrospectives_).
+- You will have 4-5 one-hour coding sessions with breaks to discuss your progress, current problems and solutions(like _agile retrospectives_).
 - There will be you, your favorite language, your laptop, your team and very competitive environment.
 - Yes, you can call it a _competition_.
 It is definitely a _competition_!
 But winning is not a goal.
 - I personnaly like formulation "_startup conditions simulation_".